OpenWaterFoundation/owf-learn-mkdocs/README.md

-  mkdocs.yml          MkDocs configuration file for website. docs/               Folder containing source Markdown and other files for website. site/               Folder created by MkDocs containing the static website - ignored using .gitignore.
+  mkdocs.yml          MkDocs configuration file for website. docs/               Folder containing source Markdown and other files for website. site/               Folder created by MkDocs containing the static website - ignored using .gitignore. z-local-notes/        Notes for the developer about the local repository,
+                      contents other than the README will not be committed to the repository.

 ```